ViriCruz/React-Calculator/README.md

 # Calculator with React
-This is a basic calculator made with React.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A basic calculator made with React, it contains the 4 basic operations.
+Also, it comes with modulus, AC, and +/- actions.

 ## Live Version
 [Heroku App](https://calculator-with-react.herokuapp.com/)